amjltc295/2017Algorithm_Final_Project/README.md

 Build a graph and see if it's 2-colorable.
 Try to balance the two color in a color window.

+We design a specific greedy algorithm to balance the color in O(nlgn), and it guaratees the color difference would get smaller gradually.

+Yet we do little things for cross-window optimization, so in some cases the performance is worse than TOP 10 group in the contest.

 ## Directories & Files

 ```